 There wasn’t honestly much to do on Motavia.
 The outside was littered with overpowered creatures, including Ant Lions that barred specific paths marked by their pit traps (“You can’t walk on Ant Lions with your feet!”).
 Inside the capital, Paseo, I heard a bizarre series of rumours that the only way to meet the governor of that planet was to give him sweets, which seem to come from a cake shop… in a cave on the original planet.
 Oh, 80’s video games.

-[Editor: I don’t convey it well in the original journal, but I came away from Motavia convinced someone had said the cake shop was in the Penninsula cave back on the original planet.
+[Editor: I don’t convey it well in the original journal, but I came away from Motavia convinced someone had said the cake shop was in the peninsula cave back on the original planet.
 No such text exists in the game, so I’m at a loss to explain why I was so positive.
-This misunderstanding has… side effects.]
+This misunderstanding has… consequences.]